kishtarn555/ReKarel/readme.md

 * Native scrolling with scrollbars for the world renderer.
     * The previous scroll was hard to use imo.
 * Added the ability to specify the name of the file to be downloaded

-# UX
-Here are improvements in UX based on my used of the tool, but there's not a secondary opinion.
 * Added clean button to remove old messages.
 * "Are you sure?" before reseting code
 * "Are you sure?" before reseting world
+* Added icons to Karel position.
+# World Editor
+Reworked world editor.

+Now it is more similar to Google's spreadsheet
+* World edition is based on cell selection and a toolbar.